Doncaster Hill Recycled Water Project

 The treatment plant site

 The treatment plant site will consist of a building that will contain pumps to take sewage from the sewer, and tanks to hold and treat it.
 There will also be other pumps at the site that will pump the treated water to households.
-Outside the building, there will a tank to store the treated water prior to its delivery via an underground pipe to the properties at Doncaster Hill.
-Smaller tanks would store the chemicals required to treat the sewage and clean equipment.
+Outside the building, there will be a tank to store the treated water prior to its delivery via an underground pipe to the properties at Doncaster Hill.

 The treatment plant will also need a vertical pipe (known as a vent stack) with an odour treatment system inside it to filter out and clean any gases from the treatment process before they are released into the air.
 These types of vent stacks are usually approximately 15 metres high.

-To ensure any nearby residents or businesses are not affected by the plant’s operations, the location and design of the treatment plant will have to meet strict planning and environmental requirements.
+To ensure any nearby residents or businesses are not affected by the plant’s operations, the location and design of the treatment plant must meet strict planning and environmental requirements.

 What are these requirements?